 Threat modeling helps organization to foresee their attack surface and map out the different threats and attack vectors their system may contain.
 Threat modeling typically uses process flow diagrams to lay out the various components, user behaviors and communication flows.
 Threat modeling will help CISOs, security program managers, architects and other key personnel to identify threats, prioritize them and determine adequate mitigation strategies.

 ThreatModeler enables security teams to build threat models out-of-the-box with libraries containing updated content from reliable sources including: OWASP, CAPEC, the NVD, AWS and Azure.
 ThreatModeler also offers APIs to automate the platform further.
 To learn how ThreatModeler can help your organization to achieve data with security and integrity, schedule a live demo.
-You can also contact us to speak with a threat modeling expert.

 We’re at AWS re:Invent 2019!